Lira345/simple_shell/README.md

-this is a team project done by Lerato kgodumo and Olwethu Radebe
+This is a team project done by Lerato kgodumo and Olwethu Radebe